Diuris amplissima: Taxonomy and naming

 Diuris amplissima was first formally described in 1991 by David Jones from a specimen collected near Moodiarrup, and the description was published in Australian Orchid Review.
 The specific epithet (amplissima) is a Latin word meaning "largest", referring to the "impressive flowers".

 Distribution and habitat

-The giant donkey orchid grows in woodland and forest between Porongurup and Capel in the Avon Wheatbelt, Jarrah Forest and Mallee biogeographic regions.
+Giant donkey orchid grows in woodland and forest between Porongurup and Capel in the Avon Wheatbelt, Jarrah Forest and Mallee biogeographic regions.
 It is a rare species, similar to D. magnifica but grows in heavier soils than the sandy habitat of that species.

 Conservation

-Diuris amplissima is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
+Diuris amplissima is classified as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions.